carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 it changes the shell's idea of what directory we are in.
 The `cd` command is akin to double clicking a folder in a graphical interface to get into a folder.

-Let's say we want to move to the `data` directory we saw above.
+Let's say we want to move to the `project` directory we saw above.
 We can use the following series of commands to get there:

 ~~~
+$ cd /
-$ cd Desktop
+$ cd nesi
-$ cd shell-lesson-data
+$ cd project
-$ cd data
+$ cd nesi99999
 ~~~
 {: .language-bash}

-These commands will move us from our home directory into our Desktop directory, then into the `shell-lesson-data` directory, then into the `data` directory.
+These commands will move us from our home directory into the root directory, then into the `nesi` directory, then into the `project` directory then finally into the directory with your project code.
 You will notice that `cd` doesn't print anything.
 This is normal.
 Many shell commands will not output anything to the screen when successfully executed.
-But if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/shell-lesson-data/data`.
+But if we run `pwd` after it, we can see that we are now in `/nesi/project/nesi99999`.
-If we run `ls -F` without arguments now, it lists the contents of `/Users/nelle/Desktop/shell-lesson-data/data`, because that's where we now are:
+If we run `ls -F` without arguments now, it lists the contents of `/nesi/project/nesi99999`, because that's where we now are:

 ~~~